Learn about the Master of Science in Clinical Psychology

 The Master of Science program in Clinical Psychology program offers 42 and 60 credit options.
 The 42 credit option is suitable for entering a doctoral program after graduation.
-The 60 credit option meets the educational requirements in the Licensed Professional Counselor (LPC) PA recgulations and is recommended if you wish to become licensed.
+The 60 credit option meets the educational requirements in the Licensed Professional Counselor (LPC) PA regulations and is recommended if you wish to become licensed.

 Features of Our Program:

-- This is a comprehensive and well-integrated program of study whose main purpose is to train competent, multi-skilled, and ethically-informed practitioners to work in mental health settings or pursue advanced doctoral study.
+- This is a comprehensive and well-integrated program of study whose main purpose is to train competent, multi-skilled, and ethically-informed practitioners to work in mental health settings or pursue

 - In the Clinical program professional competence is seen as a function of personal growth and the development of good interpersonal communication skills combined with a strong knowledge base in psychological assessment and effective interventions with growing emphasis on empirically-supported treatments.

 - Our goal is to produce professionally competent master’s level practitioners with a solid skill set and an ethically and multi-culturally informed approach to psychological practice who are flexible enough to work as direct service providers in a wide range of inpatient and outpatient public and private mental health settings.

 January 15th for fall admission, June 1st on a space available basis for those who have missed the January deadline (fall).
 October 1st for spring admission.